VE3OY/srf-ip-conn-srv/README.md

 # srf-ip-conn-srv
-<H1>SharkRF IP Connector server automated installation for Raspberry Pi 3</H1>
+<H1>SharkRF IP Connector server AUTOMATED installation for Raspberry Pi 3</H1>

-After helping several HAM's perform the installation of SharkRF's IP Connector server, it became obvious to me that the instructions out on the internet were either incomplete or misleading.
+<H4>After helping several HAM's perform the installation of SharkRF's IP Connector server,
+it became obvious to me that the instructions out on the internet were either incomplete or misleading.
 <br>